Support

 Red Desert

-The Erasmus & Study Abroad Office will support you at every stage of your Study Abroad journey.
+The Study Abroad Office can offer support to students across all stages of your Study Abroad journey.

-We will support you pre-departure, on placement and when you return.
+We will offer support pre-application, pre-departure, whilst on placement and when you return.

 We also offer the chance to speak with Reading students who have studied abroad.

-You can make an appointment to speak with someone in ESAO or with one of our Study Abroad ambassadors.
+You can make an appointment to speak with someone in the Study Abroad Office or with one of our Study Abroad ambassadors.

 Subject Study Abroad Coordinators